 Many women experience emotional mood swings throughout pregnancy.
 It's natural to go through a variety of emotions as hormones are adjusting and the body is changing.

 Some women complain of an odd "metallic" taste in their mouths during pregnancy.
-While there is no scientific explanation for this symptom, for some it can last throughout their entire pregnancy.
+While there is no scientific explanation for this symptom, for some, it can last throughout the entire pregnancy.

 Dreams during pregnancy often intensify.
-So if your dreamin' has become more dramatic this could be a symptom you’re expecting.
+So if your dreamin' has become more dramatic, this could be a pregnancy sign.
 (Thank your surging hormones for this one!)
 What this actually means varies from person to person.

 Please see a medical professional if you believe you are pregnant.kevron2001/ getty Images